EDUCBA Logo

 Browser Specific Errors

 You should observe how each browser will react to your website and find out what does not work properly.
 There are several tools available in the market to let you know how your website functions in different browsers and multiple versions of browsers.
-Use one such tool to avoid the Browser specific errors on website.
+Use one such tool to avoid the Browser specific errors on the website.

-Always don’t let the minor issues turn into major issues.
+Always don’t let minor issues turn into major issues.
 Try to fix the small errors in the short term and plan for the harder ones in the long run.

 Client Side Errors

-Following are the client side errors:
+Following are the client-side errors:

-400 Bad Request
+1. 400 Bad Request

 This error occurs when the server is not able to understand the request.
-It happens when the rules of the HTTP protocol is neglected by the browser.
+It happens when the rules of the HTTP protocol are neglected by the browser.
 This causes difficulty to the server to process the request.
 This error occurs due to one of the following reason

 • some problem on the client side